 In detail, starting from the 2017 tax return, taxpayers shall disclose whether during the year concerned they have been engaged in transactions with related parties and/or if they have opted for the simplification measure stated in Section 4 of the TP Circular (i.e. measure allowing taxpayers, pursuing a purely intermediation activity in the context of financing transactions, to opt for a fixed ‘safe-harbour’ compensation).

-In addition to the above, in the context of anti-BEPS measures, the Luxembourg tax authorities issued a Circular on 7 May 2018 that requires taxpayers to indicate in their tax return whether they have performed any transaction with related parties located in the non-cooperative jurisdictions listed in the EU list.
+In addition to the above, in the context of anti-base erosion and profit shifting (BEPS) measures, the Luxembourg tax authorities issued a Circular on 7 May 2018 that requires taxpayers to indicate in their tax return whether they have performed any transaction with related parties located in the non-cooperative jurisdictions listed in the EU list.
 This new disclosure requirement will apply from the 2018 tax return.

 Country-by-country (CbC) reporting